OctopusDeploy/blog/blog/2018-01/kotlin-run-let-also-apply.md

 Compare that to the original code, where each of the 6 variables could make use of any combination of those that proceed it.
 Just looking at the shape of the first code example gives us no idea how all the variables are related.

 Reducing variables also makes the code much easier to reason about.
 The [magical number](https://en.wikipedia.org/wiki/The_Magical_Number_Seven,_Plus_or_Minus_Two) describes the limit of people's memory capacity as somewhere between 5 and 9.
+Although this number is not a hard and fast rule, it rings true in my own experience.

-The 6 variables from the first version of the code means that function is pushing the limits of what an average person can hold in their memory.
+The 6 variables from the first version of the code mean that function is pushing the limits of what an average person can hold in their memory.
 The 3 variables from the second version, plus one or two additional ones as we move in and out of the `let` and `also` function, places this code nicely within the average person's memory capacity.

 We have also been able to quickly identity two mutating functions thanks to the calls to `also`.
-This gives us an idea of how much work it would be to test this code, as mutating functions often indicate the presence of external state that will need to be mocked and validated in a testing environment.
+This gives us an idea of how much additional work it would be to test this code, as mutating functions often indicate the presence of external state that will need to be mocked and validated in a testing environment.

 In our case the first mutation function is setting parameters on an object that doesn't have a builder interface, and doesn't accept the properties in the constructor.
 This doesn't require external state to be tracked.